Same-sex marriage in Nuevo León: Background

-Legislative action
+Early bills

 On 17 June 2015, the New Alliance Party announced its intention to introduce a same-sex marriage bill to the Congress of Nuevo León.
-The bill was presented on 22 June by Deputy María Dolores Leal Cantú.
+The bill was presented on 22 June by Deputy María Leal Cantú.
 An independent congressman subsequently announced his intention to submit a civil union proposal with the support of the ruling National Action Party (PAN).
 Legislators announced that the marriage bill would be voted on sometime in September 2016, but this did not happen.
 In November 2017, after LGBT groups organized a protest march in favor of same-sex marriage in front of the Congress building, the state's PAN leader reiterated the party's opposition to same-sex marriage and announced it would continue to block debate on the marriage bill.